samyarsadat/ROS-Robot/README.md

 <br>

 #### Stage 3 (Samyarm 1):
-A robotic arm will be added for object manipulation.<br>
+A robotic arm will be added for object manipulation.
 <br>
 <br>